1 Site history and contaminated site requirements

-The current site management plan is known as the Interim Site Management Plan (2013).
+The current site management plan is known as the 2013 Interim Site Management Plan.
 This prioritised monitoring of landfill gas.
-The latest risk assessment, documented in the Mandatory Auditors Report (2017) concluded that landfill gas was unlikely to pose a risk to off-site receptors while the site is in its current, undeveloped, land use.
+The risk assessment documented in the 2017 Mandatory Auditors Report (2017 MAR) concluded that landfill gas was unlikely to pose a risk to off-site receptors while the site is in its current, undeveloped, land use.
 Further groundwater assessment is required.
 The City is currently assessing proposals for groundwater monitoring.

-Compliance with the Interim Site Management Plan and Mandatory Auditors Report will be required by the City whether the solar farm progresses or not.
+Compliance with the 2013 Interim Site Management Plan and 2017 MAR will be required by the City whether the solar farm progresses or not.

 2 Possible uses for the South Fremantle landfill site

 2.1 Could the rest of the landfill site be used for other purposes?